-Kushner Joins Israelis on Landmark Visit To Morocco
+Kushner joins Israelis on landmark visit to Morocco

 Israel has traditionally backed the U.N. position and has not said whether it will join the U.S. in recognizing Moroccan control over the area.

-Joining Kushner was the head of Israel’s delegation, National Security Adviser Meir Ben-Shabbat.
-Both men were expected to meet with Morocco’s King Mohammed VI and other top officials.
+Joining Kushner was the head of Israel's delegation, National Security Adviser Meir Ben-Shabbat.
+Both men met with Morocco's King Mohammed VI and other top officials.

-The delegations were expected to restore low-level relations between Israel and Morocco that existed in the 1990s and sign several cooperation agreements, including the establishment of direct flights, said Israeli Foreign Ministry spokesman Lior Haiat.

-“The goal is to move the relationship from a low level to full diplomatic relations,” he said.
-He said there was no firm timeline for this process.

 Before Israel’s establishment in 1948, Morocco was home to a large Jewish population, many of whose ancestors migrated to North Africa from Spain and Portugal during the Spanish Inquisition.